Support Testing in the Huge Object Model: Overview of our proofs

-To show a one-sided lower bound, we consider the contradiction graph described earlier.
-By a classic combinatorial result \cite{hansel64,ks67,alon2023bipartite}, every edge-cover of an $m$-clique using bipartite graphs must use in total at least $m \log_2 m$ vertices (counting repetitions).
-We use this result to show that every witness against $m$-support must also consist of at least $m \log_2 m$ queries (see Proposition \ref{prop:lbnd-one-sided-witness-m-log-m}).
+We prove that an algorithm obtains a witness against $m$-support if and only if the contradiction graph (Definition \ref{def:contradiction-graph}) is not $m$-colorable (Lemma \ref{lemma:witness-iff-not-colorable}).
+Hence we look for the lower bound on the number of queries needed to construct a non-$m$-colorable contradiction graph.

+We observe that, given a query set, every index $j$ describes a biclique contradiction graph whose classes are ``all samples queried at $j$ for which $x_j=0$'' and ``all samples queried at $j$ for which $x_j=1$''.
+The contradiction graph is the union of these graphs.
+Then we extend our analysis in two ways, one of which applies to non-adaptive algorithms (giving a $\log \eps^{-1}$ factor) and the other also applies to adaptive ones (giving a $\log m$ factor).

+For non-adaptive algorithms, we extend the analysis of the two-sided bound to show that a one-sided algorithm for $\mathcal{S}_m$ requires $\Omega(\eps^{-1} m \log \eps^{-1})$ many queries.
+The following shows the hardness of ``gathering a witness against $\mathcal{S}_m$'', which allows for a more versatile argument as compared to the indistinguishability argument that we use for the lower bound of Theorem \ref{th:m-supp-na-lbnd-two-sided}.

+We use $D^t_\mathrm{no}$ using $t=4m/3$.
+For a non-adaptive algorithm that makes less than $O(\eps^{-1} m \log \eps^{-1})$ queries, the probability that it distinguishes two specific non-zero elements is $\frac{1}{16}$.
+Considering the contradiction graph, excluding the vertex corresponding to the zero vector, we show that the expected number of edges is at most $\frac{1}{16}\binom{t}{2}$.
+By Markov's inequality, with probability higher than $\frac{2}{3}$, there are less than $\binom{3t/4 - 1}{2} = \binom{m-1}{2}$ edges, meaning that this subgraph is colorable using $m-1$ colors.
+Combined with the vertex corresponding to the zero vector, the contradiction graph is colorable by $m$ colors, hence it cannot be a witness against being supported on only $m$-support.

-We then construct a distribution in which a single, ``anchor'' element is drawn with probability $1 - \Theta(\eps)$.
+For the other bounds we extend a result of \cite{hansel64, ks67}, providing a lower bound on bi-clique covers of cliques, to show that every biclique cover of a non-$m$-colorable graph requires at least $(m+1) \log_2 (m+1)$ vertices (Lemma \ref{lemma:clique-witness-reduction}).
+To show another lower bound against non-adaptive algorithms, we construct a distribution in which a single, ``anchor'' element is drawn with probability $1 - \Theta(\eps)$.
 This way, for every non-adaptive algorithm that makes only $o(\eps^{-1} m \log m)$ many queries, the expected number of queries applied to other elements is $o(m \log m)$.
-By Markov's inequality, with probability $\frac{2}{3}$, only $o(m \log m)$ queries are made in other elements, and in this case, there cannot be a witness against $m-1$ other elements.
+By Markov's inequality, with probability $\frac{2}{3}$, only $o(m \log m)$ queries are made in non-zero elements, and in this case, there cannot be a witness against $m-1$ other elements.